E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/OpenQubit/readme.rst

 Applications of the Module
 __________________________

-Application of the LCT module can be found here_ .
+Application of the OpenQubit module can be found here_ .

 .. _here: https://www.e-cam2020.eu/pilot-project-ibm/